 Investing in your education is a wise decision and it's important to understand the student finance support available.
 From tuition fees to maintenance loans and bursaries to cash scholarships — we're here to help you plan and budget.

-For new students joining us in the academic cycle 2020/21, fees for our BA (Hons) and Extended BA (Hons) degrees for UK and EU students are £9,250 per year.
+For new students joining us in the academic cycle 2022/23, fees for our BA (Hons) and Extended BA (Hons) degrees for UK students are £9,250 per year.
 The fees for part-time undergraduate programmes are half those shown per year.

-For international students joining the college in 2020/21, fees for our BA (Hons) degrees are £14,800 per year.
-We currently do not offer part-time study for international students.
-Scholarships of up to £1,500 per year may be available for international students, subject to eligibility and availability.
+For EU and International students joining the college in 2022/23, fees for our BA (Hons) degrees are £15,800 per year.
+Scholarships of up to £2,000 per year may be available for international students, subject to eligibility and availability.

 Fees outlined are correct at time of publishing and provide an indication of current costs.
 For more information please email email@example.com.

 We offer a range of awards and discounts to applicants who have previously studied at Plymouth College of Art: